 He’s also featured many Minneapolis-St. Paul-area hot spots, including Pizzeria Lola, Donatelli’s Italian restaurant in White Bear Lake, and The Nook and The Blue Door Pub for their versions of Minnesota’s famous cheese-filled hamburgers.
 Most recently, he visited Buster's on 28th, a Minneapolis gastropub.

-On past episodes, he’s featured the famous Ingebretsen’s Scandinavian market in Minneapolis, farm-to-table pioneers of now-closed Heartland Restaurant in St. Paul, Betty’s Pies in Two Harbors and My Sister’s Place in Grand Marais, as well as an entire episode dedicated to the Minnesota State Fair.
+In past episodes, he’s featured the famous Ingebretsen’s Scandinavian market in Minneapolis, farm-to-table pioneers of now-closed Heartland Restaurant in St. Paul, Betty’s Pies in Two Harbors, My Sister’s Place in Grand Marais and the Minnesota State Fair.

 "Man V. Food"

-Though Adam Richman’s show focuses on extreme eating—like insanely hot chicken wings and 5-pound burritos – he also visits other noteworthy eateries on this Travel Channel series.
+Though Adam Richman’s Travel Channel show focuses on places offering extreme eats—like insanely hot chicken wings and 5-pound burritos—he also visits other noteworthy eateries.
 In the Twin Cities, his stops have included local favorites Punch Neapolitan Pizza and Brasa Premium Rotisserie.